StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ### 6. Prepare Component and Relation Mapping Functions

 Component Mapping Functions are used by StackState to do some translation of incoming component data.
-They are applied in the Synchronization for a given source/component type.
+They're applied in the Synchronization for a given source/component type.

 Mapping functions are an optional step in the Synchronization flow.
 [Find out more about Mapping Functions](custom-functions/mapping-functions.md).